 - Quick Drafts: If I’m writing an email or creating templates, AI helps me draft a rough version that I can edit to fit my style.

 The key is not to let AI take over but to use it as an assistant.
-It’s great for repetitive or time-consuming tasks so I can focus on what matters.
+It’s great for repetitive and boring tasks, or the ones that would take up too much of my time.

 How to Improve Productivity When You Feel Unmotivated

-We all hit slumps and forcing yourself to “just power through” rarely works.
-When I feel stuck, these are my go-to strategies:
+We all hit slumps, but forcing ourselves to “just power through” rarely works.
+When I feel stuck, these are some of things I do, that can make me feel better:

 Start with a Quick Win